Tobermory Cruise with a Baby or Toddler (2023)

 Should you stay on the boat, or get off at Flowerpot Island?

 You know your child, and your hiking abilities best.
-I personally wouldn’t recommend getting off at Flowerpot Island unless your kids are 5+ years old, OR you feel confident carrying your baby or toddler for a 3-hour time-frame.
+I personally wouldn’t recommend getting off at Flowerpot Island unless:

 There is swimming at Flowerpot Island, but the lake is pretty cold, even in the summer.
 The average temperature would be around 15 C (59 F) on average; it might be closer to 20 C (68 F) by the end of July – but either way, it’s not comfortably warm.